 OverviewThe "Pi in the Sky" math challenge gives students a chance to take part in recent discoveries and upcoming celestial events, all while using math and pi just like NASA scientists and engineers.
 In this problem from the set, students use the mathematical constant pi to calculate how much of Mars was covered during the giant 2018 dust storm.
-The answer will be revealed on March 15!

 In late spring of 2018, a dust storm began on Mars and eventually covered nearly the entire planet in a cloud of dust.
 Darkness fell across Mars’ surface, blocking sunlight used by the solar-powered Opportunity rover to charge its batteries.
 At its height, the storm covered all but the peak of Olympus Mons, the largest known volcano in the solar system.
 In the Deadly Dust challenge, students must use pi to calculate what percentage of the Red Planet was covered by the dust storm.

 In the summer of 2018, a large dust storm enshrouded Mars, blocking visibility over a large portion of the planet.
 The thick dust covered almost all of the Mars surface, blocking the vital sunlight that NASA’s solar-powered Opportunity rover needed to survive.
 In fact, the storm was so intense and lasted for so long that Opportunity, which had spent 14.5 years traveling around the Red Planet, never managed to regain consciousness and the mission had to come to an end.